Research Highlights Top Trends Driving Pet Industry in 2016

 Findings from the comprehensive report, U.S. Pet Market Outlook, 2015-2016 by Packaged Facts, explain the major trends that will affect pet product sales throughout 2016.

-· Overweight pets are a major health concern for owners.
+• Overweight pets are a major health concern for owners.
 A survey conducted in January 2015 found that only 11 percent of dog owners say they have an overweight dog and 20 percent of cat owners say they have an overweight cat.
-When in reality, just over half of American dogs are overweight, and 58 percent of cats are overweight.
+In reality, just over half of American dogs are overweight, and 58 percent of cats are overweight.

 New trends that have begun to emerge and will drive the market in 2016 include:

-All six of these trends will be seen in 2016 as major drivers behind retail stores for pet supplies and veterinary and grooming services.
+All six of these trends will be seen this year as major drivers behind retail stores for pet supplies and veterinary and grooming services.